Buckling needs critical thinking!

 IDEA StatiCa Connection is able to perform linear buckling analysis of a model of a joint.
 The results are predicted in buckling modes.
 Critical load, at which buckling of the perfect model occurs, is calculated for each buckling mode.
 The critical load is presented by multipliers of the load acting on the joint.
 According to the buckling mode and critical load multiplier, the user can determine the safe buckling design.
 General information about the buckling analysis in IDEA StatiCa may be found in our Theoretical background.

 The limit value may also differ for buckling shapes happening on the structural member or for the shapes when an additional plate in connection buckles.
-This topic is presented in the following webinar video: Global buckling vs. local buckling.
-What does it mean? or you can read the article about How to evaluate the buckling results in detail.
+This topic is presented in the following article: Global buckling vs. local buckling.
+What does it mean?

 Another example of performed buckling analysis on the connection of a bracing together with the result interpretation was presented in one of our Connection Wednesdays webinars.